IBM-Cloud/tf-ibm-docs/infrastructure/README.md

 # Terraform IBM Docs Infrastructure

-This directory provides infrastructure for the automation components required to automatically build the [IBM-Bluemix/terraform](https://github.com/IBM-Bluemix/terraform) docs from source.
+This directory provides infrastructure for the automation components required to automatically build the [IBM-Bluemix/terraform](https://github.com/IBM-Bluemix/terraform) docs from source when changes are made.

 # Why

+[IBM-Bluemix/terraform](https://github.com/IBM-Bluemix/terraform/) must be monitored, as it is the repository that contains the actual documentation.
+Therefore we cannot trigger on this repository (alternatively a schedule/timer could be set to pull the IBM-Bluemix/terraform repo periodically; Unfortunately Travis doesn't support periodic builds).

-Unfortunately this was required because Travis was already in place as part of the OSS project (see here: [IBM-Bluemix/terraform/.travis.yml](https://github.com/IBM-Bluemix/terraform/blob/provider/ibm-cloud/.travis.yml)).
+Jenkins was chosen; this was necessary because Travis was already in place as part of the OSS project [IBM-Bluemix/terraform](https://github.com/IBM-Bluemix/terraform/) as seen here: [IBM-Bluemix/terraform/.travis.yml](https://github.com/IBM-Bluemix/terraform/blob/provider/ibm-cloud/.travis.yml)).
 By altering the existing travis configuration it would cause complications with contributing code changes back upstream (to hashicorp).

+# Setup

+Steps to create necessary infrastructure for automatically building the Terraform IBM Cloud Provider docs when changes are made to [IBM-Bluemix/terraform](https://github.com/IBM-Bluemix/terraform) branch `provider/ibm-cloud`.

-# Prerequisites
+## Prerequisites

 - Install Bluemix CLI: http://clis.ng.bluemix.net/ui/home.html
 - Install Bluemix CS plugin: `bx plugin install container-service -r Bluemix`
 - Install Bluemix CR plugin: `bx plugin install container-registry -r Bluemix`
 - Install `kubectl` per [IBM Container Service instructions](https://console.ng.bluemix.net/docs/containers/cs_tutorials.html#cs_tutorials)

-# How
+## Setup Commands

 The following commands are NOT idempotent, therefore they can only be run once; where `$NAME` is your own value.
 These closely follow https://console.ng.bluemix.net/docs/containers/cs_tutorials.html#cs_tutorials but are trimmed for brevity: